 LEASED FEE INTEREST: After a lessor leases his land to a lessee, The lessor retains an interest called the leased fee.
 Once, the fee owner leases the land to the lessee, the lessor's rights to the land are subject to the rights of the lessee under the lease.
 The lessor's rights include the right to receive rent payments, the right to enforce the lease conditions such as maintenance, and the right to recover complete possession and control of the property when the lease term expires.

-Because it is so important that buyers understand the terms of the lease before purchasing a leasehold residence, Hawaii law requires that the seller furnish the buyer with certain information about the lease.
+Because it is so important that buyers understand the terms of the lease before purchasing a leasehold residence,

 What information must be disclosed?